 Q. Is everything that's available on the nytimes.com site available in the library databases?

 A. Factiva, Nexis Uni and ProQuest Global Newsstream provide only the text of NYT news articles published in the original newspaper.
-NYT photos, videos, and multimedia are not available in these databases.
+NYT photos, videos, and multimedia are not available in these databases; however, you may be able to access them for free through NYT.com.
 (Photos are included in ProQuest Digitized Newspapers and ProQuest Historical Newspapers databases.
 Online-only articles from the nytimes.com can be searched in Factiva, though they are not included in the browsable contents.

 Q. What about the print newspaper?
 Do the Libraries still carry that?